portsip/portsip-pbx-ha-guide/doc/deploy-portsip-pbx-en.md

-## Install pacemaker and drbd automatically
+## Installing pacemaker and drbd automatically

-Let us make the pbx01 as master, and perform below commands on it:
+Set pbx01 as master, and perform below commands on it:

 ```
 yum -y install git